inoas/glychee/README.md

 ### Example

-If you do not have a gleam project yet, create it with:
+If you do not have a Gleam project yet, create it with:

 ```sh
 gleam new foobar